marcosacj/magos/README.md

 So, if you want result images be stored inside `data/`, you should run `canvas` from root directory of the project.

+Note: you should `mkdir data` before run `canvas`, otherwise the images will not be generated.

 ## Doxygen

-A configuration file is set in the root directory.
+A configuration file is set in the root directory, `doxygen.cfg`.
 If you want to generate yours, you can type:

 ```
 $ doxygen -g [NAME]